MaptimeSEA/maptimesea.github.io/index.md

 **Meetup**.
 All of our meetings and events will be posted on [our meetup site](http://meetup.com/maptimeSEA).
 Here you can RSVP for upcoming meetings and ask questions of your fellow mappers.

-**Twitter**.
-We also have a twitter account [@MaptimeSEA](http://twitter.com/MaptimeSEA) where you can follow our every move.
+**Mastodon**.
+We also have a Mastodon account [@MaptimeSEA](https://mastodon.social/@MaptimeSEA) where you can follow our every move.
 Say hello to us!

 **Email**.
 Questions?
 Send us an email at `maptimesea@gmail.com` to get in touch.

 **Survey**.
 Our tutorials are structured around what you want to learn.
-Fill out our survey out even if you haven't attended a meeting to express what you're interested in learning! [bit.ly/maptimesea_survey](http://bit.ly/maptimesea_survey)
+Fill out our survey out even if you haven't attended a meeting to express what you're interested in learning! [bit.ly/maptimesea_survey](https://docs.google.com/forms/d/e/1FAIpQLSchKhJWcBP1Kp4_lYIyjol1ZCcjeYL0pWVgdysQ2VNF8f9b4g/viewform)

 # Our Tutorials

-We are trying our best to post tutorials so anybody can learn from them.
-We'll be using [resources](http://maptime.io/lessons-resources/) from [MaptimeHQ](http://twitter.com/MaptimeHQ) as well as writing our own.

 Interested in leading a tutorial?
 Great!
 Take a look at our [instructor guidelines](/guidelines) and send us a message.

+Otherwise, check out our past tutorials!